 The museum also features a unique collection of bridal globes.
 Given at the time of the wedding, initially intended to preserve and protect the bride's crown, these glass globes have become veritable showcases for family mementos.
 A medal, a holy image, the eldest child's first 'bon point', the groom's tie or a pair of delicate ballroom gloves are all placed inside.

 Discover the treasures of the Ile de Fédrun!
 Here you can learn about the character of the area and its inhabitants, discover traditional Briéron interiors and marvel at the wreaths worn by young women on their wedding day!
-The tour includes visits to the two facilities, La Chaumière Briéronne and La Maison de la Mariée.
+The tour includes visits to the two facilities, La Chaumière Briéronne and the Maison de la Mariée.
 Free admission.

 Contact